ps3120/BD-JB-1250/README.md

 The AIO fixes resolve black screen and save data corruption issues in certain games.
 **This is only needed for 1.00, 1.1 and 1.1b** as of 1.2 the fixes are included in the ISO.
 Do not use any other AIO related fix or plugins with this.
-1. Place "[aiofix_USBpayload.elf](https://github.com/Gezine/BD-JB-1250/blob/main/payloads/lapse/src/org/bdj/external/aiofix_USBpayload.elf)" on a USB drive and name it "payload.bin".
-2. Place HEN or GoldHEN (or your desired post exploit payload) on the USB drive and name it "payload2.bin".
-You will not need the USB drive again after the initial successful run.
-In short, put payload.bin (aiofix) and payload2.bin (HEN) at USB.

-**If you are experiencing crashes**
-1. Place HEN or GoldHEN (or your desired post exploit payload) on the USB drive and name it "payload.bin".
+1. Load payload.bin (goldhen or ps4-hen) normally from USB.
-2. Send "[aiofix_network.elf](https://github.com/Gezine/BD-JB-1250/blob/main/payloads/lapse/src/org/bdj/external/aiofix_network.elf)" to HEN's BinLoader using network after HEN is initialized
+2. Send "[aiofix_network.elf](https://github.com/Gezine/BD-JB-1250/blob/main/payloads/lapse/src/org/bdj/external/aiofix_network.elf)" to HEN's BinLoader using network after HEN is initialized.
+3. You will get AIO patch completed notification.
 ---

 ### 8. Summary Table